 The Agile Manifesto is a document written up by a group of 17 developers called the Agile Alliance.
 It details four key values and 12 principles that software developers should adhere to for their work.
 It’s important to note that the Agile Manifesto doesn’t prescribe a specific methodology or framework.
 Instead, it proposes a mindset that software developers should adopt.

-The 12 agile principles Along with the four values of the Agile Manifesto, there are 12 principles you need to be aware of.
+Along with the four values of the Agile Manifesto, there are 12 principles you need to be aware of.
 These principles go into a little more detail and expand upon the four values.
-Let’s take a look: Agile Principle 1 “Our highest priority is to satisfy

-What is backlog grooming?
 Backlog grooming is a regular session where backlog items are discussed, reviewed, and prioritized by product managers, product owners, and the rest of the team.
-The primary goal of backlog grooming is to keep the backlog up-to-date and ensure that backlog items are prepared for upcoming
+The primary goal of backlog grooming is to keep the backlog up-to-date and ensure that backlog items are prepared for upcoming sprints.

-What is a product backlog?
-In agile development, a product backlog (often referred to simply as a backlog) is a list of all things — new features, bug fixes, improvements, changes to existing features, and other product initiatives — that product teams must prioritize and deliver in order for a product to strategically come to life.
+In agile development, a product backlog is a list of all things — new features, bug fixes, improvements, changes to existing features, and other product initiatives — that product teams must prioritize and deliver in order for a product to strategically come to life.

-What is product differentiation?
-Product differentiation is a key part of your overall product strategy.
-It details what what sets your product apart from you competitors’ products.
+Product differentiation is what sets your product apart from you competitors’ products.
 The product differentiation process involves discovering the characteristics of your product that your customers value and are unique to you.
-You can then

 Whether it’s a single person or an entire team, the goal of Product Ops is to streamline and improve the product team’s work so there is a more consistent approach to managing tools and processes and the various facets of what it takes to run a successful product team.

-What is prioritization in product management?
 Prioritization in product management is the disciplined process of evaluating the relative importance of work, ideas, and requests to eliminate wasteful practices and deliver customer value in the quickest possible way, given a variety of constraints.
-The reality of building products is that you
+Here are frameworks to leverage.

-What is a product requirements document?
 A product requirements document (PRD) is an artifact that product teams use to describe the solution they are providing in order to solve a specific problem.
-A good PRD identifies the outcome you’re trying to achieve and describes the product your team is aiming

 No glossary term was found...